moatef2126-boop/moatef2126-boop/README.md

   currentlyLearning: "JavaScript — going deep!",
   askMeAbout: ["HTML", "CSS", "JavaScript", "anything web"],
   goal: "Build real things.
 Break things.
 Learn.
-Repeat.",
-  funFact: "The first computer bug was an actual bug 🪲 — a moth found in a relay in 1947."
-};
+Repeat.", };
 ```